acceleratescience/acceleratescience.github.io/_publications/2020-11-13-liquid-water-contains-the-building-blocks-of-diverse-ice-phases.md

 ---
 layout: article
-title: Liquid water contains the building blocks of diverse ice phases
+title: Liquid Water Contains the Building Blocks of Diverse Ice Phases
 abstract: Water molecules can arrange into a liquid with complex hydrogen-bond networks and at least 17 experimentally confirmed ice phases with enormous structural diversity.
 It remains a puzzle how or whether this multitude of